flipchan/LayerProx/README.md

 # LayerProx
-a rebuild of marionette, encrypted proxy that simulates general webtraffic
+A rebuild of marionette, encrypted proxy that simulates general webtraffic.

 Makes Real looking http packages, to avoid censorship why not make the data look like social media or something other?

 LayerProx takes the orignal data and encrypts it and makes it look like http.
-Atm i have implemented ebay,amazon, facebook etc.. plugins to generate http requests that looks like you are just visiting a popular site while you are really looking at something else or useing another protocol
+At the moment I have implemented ebay, amazon, facebook etc.. plugins to generate http requests that looks like you are just visiting a popular site while you are really looking at something else or useing another protocol

-Stronger then a vpn, Smarter then a proxy
+Stronger than a vpn, Smarter than a proxy.

-**Provides strong end to end encryption with scrypt and PGP
+**Provides strong end to end encryption with scrypt and PGP**

 Currently works on/with: